DiemBang/meet-the-team-vendre/README.md

 ## Overview
 This project is a "Meet the Team" page created using Vue.js.
 The page dynamically pulls team member data from an external API and displays it in a simple layout.
 The tech stack used for this project includes Vue.js for the front-end framework, CSS for styling, HTML for the structure, and JavaScript for scripting.

+*📌 This project was part of an interview task for an internship recruitment process, where I successfully secured the position.*

 ## Features
 - **Dynamic Data Fetching:** Team member information is fetched from an external API.
 - **Responsive Design:** The page is designed to be responsive and is adapted for both desktop and mobile devices.